About the Pulmonary Vein Stenosis Program

 Why visit the Pulmonary Vein Stenosis Program

-Pulmonary vein stenosis is a challenging disease that more commonly affects those with congenital heart disease and premature babies.
-There is no consensus on the best way to treat patients with PVS.
+PVS is a challenging disease that more commonly affects those with congenital heart disease and premature babies.
+Our understanding of this has led to the development of new ways of detecting PVS and more effective intervention for children who have PVS.
 Through our work at Children’s Colorado, we are learning more about diagnosing and treating this condition every day.

-Premature babies are at higher risk of developing PVS so early detection is critical.
-Our program has helped raise awareness about the importance of performing echocardiograms in the NICU to identify the signs of PVS early so we can provide early intervention.
+Premature babies are at higher risk of developing PVS, making early detection critical.
+Our Program has helped raise awareness about the importance of performing echocardiograms in the NICU to identify the signs of PVS to provide early intervention.
 We are also the first center to use optical coherence tomography (OCT) to diagnose children with PVS, which allows us to see high-definition images of the pulmonary.

 We work extensively with the PVS Network, a collaborative community dedicated to advancing research and clinical care for children with pulmonary vein stenosis.
 By contributing research and speaking at conferences organized by the PVS Network, we are helping drive the development of the best PVS care.